08SAI/Bakery_App/README.md

 INTERNET – For Firebase communication and image loading.

 🎨 Customization Guide
-Change app name in res/values/strings.xml
+Change app name in res/values/strings.xml and add the suitable Google API key for the Auth part.

 Update package name in AndroidManifest.xml and Firebase Console